Four Apple contractors accuse Qualcomm of antitrust violations

 Much of the language in the contractors' allegations mirror Apple's objections to Qualcomm's business model.
 A senior Apple official confirmed that the company is helping to fund the contractors' legal defense as part of an indemnification agreement among the firms.
 Apple has also formally joined the contractor case as a defendant.

 The lost license revenue from Apple has been a hit to Qualcomm's sales.
 Analysts expect $5.2 billion in revenue for the June quarter, down from $6 billion a year earlier.
+(Reporting by Stephen Nellis; Editing by Leslie Adler)